Aviah/one-click-django-polls-tutorial/tutorial_part2.md

 	you@dev-machine: .././manage.py runserver

-Browse to the admin at 127.0.0.1:8000, and add a question.
+Browse to the admin at `127.0.0.1:8000/admin`, and add a new question.

 The admin should show a much cleaner form: The question title, a date information details with show/hide, and a table of 3 available choices related to the question.
-Type your question, date, time, and a few choices, then save.
+Type your question, with date, time, and a few choices, then save.

-The edited polls/admin.py defines all these layout options to the admin app:
+The edited `polls/admin.py` defines all these layout options:

 1. Include the Question, Choice models
 2. Show the choices with the table, 3 choices per question (extra=3), in a tabulr form.
-Django uses the ForiegnKey to match choices with a specific question.
+Django uses the `ForeignKey` to match choices with a specific question.
-3. Split the question for to fieldsets, one of these is the "Date Information" fieldset that you can collapse.
+3. Split the question form to fieldsets, one is the "Date Information" fieldset that the user can collapse.

 *Note: If you are going to use the admin a lot, there are many more options to customize it.
 See the django tutorial about [Customize the admin form](https://docs.djangoproject.com/en/1.8/intro/tutorial02/#customize-the-admin-form) for many more details and examples*